Which Of The Following Statements Regarding The Skeleton Is Incorrect

 • Respond to hormonal signals

-This is why calcium and vitamin D are so important for bone health, and why weight-bearing exercises help prevent osteoporosis.
-Understanding this dynamic nature debunks the myth that bones are simply inert structures like the frame of a building Took long enough..
+We're talking about why calcium and vitamin D are so important for bone health, and why weight-bearing exercises help prevent osteoporosis.
+Understanding this dynamic nature debunks the myth that bones are simply inert structures like the frame of a building Worth keeping that in mind..

 Common Skeletal Misconceptions in Detail